Spin-1/2: Observables

-RQM (relativistic quantum mechanics)
+Relativistic quantum mechanics

-While NRQM defines spin 1/2 with 2 dimensions in Hilbert space with dynamics that are described in 3-dimensional space and time, relativistic quantum mechanics defines the spin with 4 dimensions in Hilbert space and dynamics described by 4-dimensional space-time.
+While non-relativistic quantum mechanics defines spin 1/2 with 2 dimensions in Hilbert space with dynamics that are described in 3-dimensional space and time, relativistic quantum mechanics defines the spin with 4 dimensions in Hilbert space and dynamics described by 4-dimensional space-time.

 Observables

-As a consequence of the four-dimensional nature of space-time in relativity, relativistic quantum mechanics uses 4×4 matrices to describe spin operators and observables.
+As a consequence of the four-dimensional nature of space-time in relativity, relativistic quantum mechanics uses 4 × 4 matrices to describe spin operators and observables.

-Spin as a consequence of combining quantum theory and special relativity
+History

 When physicist Paul Dirac tried to modify the Schrödinger equation so that it was consistent with Einstein's theory of relativity, he found it was only possible by including matrices in the resulting Dirac equation, implying the wave must have multiple components leading to spin.

+The 4π spinor rotation was experimentally verified using neutron interferometry in 1974 by Helmut Rauch and collaborators, after being suggested by Yakir Aharonov and Leonard Susskind in 1967.